AdamChan-ML/dbt-snowflake/README.md

 ## DBT, Snowflake & Airflow Mini Project

 ### Data Source
-As for the data source, TPC-H sample data is chosen as it is provided in Snowflake.
-As described in the TPC Benchmark™ H (TPC-H) specification:
+As for the data source, TPC-H sample data is chosen as it is provided in Snowflake./n As described in the TPC Benchmark™ H (TPC-H) specification:
-“TPC-H is a decision support benchmark.
+- “TPC-H is a decision support benchmark.
 It consists of a suite of business-oriented ad hoc queries and concurrent data modifications.
 The queries and the data populating the database have been chosen to have broad industry-wide relevance.
 This benchmark illustrates decision support systems that examine large volumes of data, execute queries with a high degree of complexity, and give answers to critical business questions.”

 ### Extract, Load, Transform (ELT) Pipeline:
 1. Data Extraction: TPCH sample data is extracted from Snowflake.